Charles E. and Emma H. Morrison Professor

 Ivan Canay is a theoretical econometrician with specific interests in developing tests for assessing models that are partially identified or semi-parametric.
 His most recent work focuses on subvector inference in models defined by moment inequalities and inference in randomized controlled experiments under covariate adaptive randomization.
 He is currently an associate editor of the Econometrics Journal.

 Eric Auerbach works on identification and estimation with network data.
-His most recent work studies a linear models in which the regressors and error covary with drivers of link formation in a large sparse network and shows how the model is identified by variation in the regressors unexplained by the distribution of network links.
+His most recent work studies a linear models in which the regressors and error covary with drivers of link formation in a large sparse network and shows how the model is identified by variation in the regressor unexplained by the distribution of network links.

 Current Graduate Students